Kuuuube/kanjigrid/README.md

 - Added context menu items for copying, browsing, and searching when right clicking a kanji tile.

+- Setup window now has tabs for `General` and `Advanced` settings.

+- Saving and resetting settings can now be done in the setup window.

 ### Config and Options

 - Config validation and safer loading to help prevent crashes.